vivikhuynh/cop4634-fall24-proj01-group04/README.md

 Members: Nini Huynh, Vivi Huynh

-Desciption:
-This project implements a simplified shell program that reads commands from the user, parses them, and executes them.
-It supports input/output redirection, background execution, and can handle a maximum of 32 arguments.
+Description:
+The purpose of myshell is to develop a lightweight shell that can manage background processes and input/output redirection in addition to receiving commands from the user, parsing them into an organized format, and executing them.
+This project focuses on process management and synchronization.

 Files:
-- myshell.cpp: The main shell loop, handling user input and managing debugging output.
+- myshell.cpp: implements the main shell functionality.
-- parse.cpp: Implements the command line parser that breaks user input into tokens.
+- parse.cpp: contains the command-line parsing logic.
-- parse.hpp: Exposes the functionality of the parser for the shell to use.
+- parse.hpp: defines the parsing functions and structures.
-- param.cpp: Implements the Param class, responsible for storing the parsed input.
+- param.cpp: implements the Param class for storing command parameters.
-- param.hpp: Defines the Param class and its member funtions and data members.
+- param.hpp: defines the Param class and its methods.
-- Makefile: Automates the build process for compiling and linking all source files.
+- Makefile: Automates the build process.
+- README.md: documentation for the project.

 How to Compile:
 1. Open a terminal and navigate to the project directory.